sporto/elm-tutorial/effects/startapp_complete.md

 # StartApp complete

-__StartApp.Simple__ may be sufficient for some applications, but there is a problem with it.
-It doesn't allow for having side effects.
-Side effects might include:
+As discussed __StartApp.Simple__ doesn't allow for having side effects.
+This side effects might be:

 - Changing the browser route
 - Sending an Ajax request